-Pre-natal diagnosis is only available to couples who already have a child diagnosed with A-T. When a child develops Ataxia-Telangiectasia (A-T), it means that the healthy parents both carry a changed gene on a part of chromosome 11 and that the child has inherited a “double dose”.
-This is known as “recessive inheritance” and the chance of this occurring is 1 in 4 each time the couple has a pregnancy.
+Pre-natal diagnosis is only available to couples who already have a child diagnosed with A-T. When a child develops ataxia-telangiectasia (A-T), it means that the healthy parents both carry a mutated gene and the child has received a mutated gene from each parent.
+The chance of this occurring is 1 in 4 each time the couple has a pregnancy.

-It is possible, however, to detect whether a foetus is affected by A-T. One effective way to do this is by measuring the response of cells from the pregnancy to ionising radiation:- chromosomal radiosensitivity testing.
+It is possible, however, to detect whether a foetus is affected by A-T. One effective way to do this is by measuring the response of cells from the pregnancy to ionising radiation.
 The cells required for this test can be collected either by chorionic villus sampling or amniocentesis.

-Prior to a further pregnancy, Professor Malcolm Taylor, at Birmingham University would check that pre-natal diagnosis was possible.
+A family wishing to test a foetus would need to check with the laboratory of Prof. Malcolm Taylor at Birmingham University that pre-natal diagnosis was possible.
 This may mean that blood samples from the whole family need to be analysed.
 Professor Taylor will then be able to confirm that testing is possible.

 Tests in Pregnancy